Raynes/refheap-blog/source/_posts/2012-01-07-brave-new-world.markdown

 * Diffs on revisions and perhaps the ability to roll back changes.
 * Searching/filtering pastes.

-A lot of these are very, very simple things that will be appearing very quickly now that we've got the really important and hard stuff done.
+A lot of these things are mostly trivial and will be appearing very quickly now that we've got the really important and hard stuff done.
 Want more?
 Tell us!

 ## Conclusion